infinum/rails-handbook/Migrations.md

 ## Data migrations

-Here is where things get more complicated.
+Here is where things get a bit complicated.
 As your project grows and evolves so does your data.
 At some point you might realize you forgot to add a default to a field.
 Or that you want to change an enumeration.
-Or any kind of manipulation of existing data in your database.
+Or do any kind of manipulation on existing data in your database.

 There are two way of dealing with those problems:
 1. Write a rake task